-1. The Core Strategy will make provision for the following over the period 2006-2026: Employment: mployment: a minimum of 81,500 sq.m net additional floorspace Housing: a minimum of 2.500 net additional dwellings Retail: Up to 11,000 sq.m net additional floorspace.
-2. Development will be focussed at the following strategic areas: a) The Gospo ort Waterfront and Gosport Town Centre (mixed-use); b) Daedalus (mixed-use employment led); c) The Haslar Peninsula at Royal Hospital Haslar (mixed-use medical/health/care led) and Blockhouse (mixed-use leisure/ maritime use led); and d) Rowner Re d) Rowner Renewal (mixed-use residential led).
-3. The Alver Valley will be identified as a Strategic Area and will be the location of a Country Park and form part of the Borough's strategic green infrastructure together with Browndown, Stokes Bay and Lee-on-the-Solent seafront.
-4. In addition HMS Sultan is considered to have significant development potential for a predominantly employment led scheme and is identified as an Employment Priority Site.
-5. The character and function of the settlement gaps between Gosport/Fareham and Lee-on-the-Solent/Stubbington will be preserved. development development 6.
-Areas outside of the urban area will be safeguarded from development unless they are appropriate recreational uses or development essential to the operational requirements of public and other essential services.
-Other significant site releases not yet identified will be included in future forthcoming Site Allocations and Delivery DPDs. open spaces The Borough Council will safeguard existing employment sites, open spaces and community facilities and these will be identified in the Site Allocations and Delivery DPD.
+The Core Strategy will make provision for the following over the period 2006-2026: Employment: a minimum of 81,500 sq.m net additional floorspace Housing: a minimum of 2.500 net additional dwellings Retail: Up to 11,000 sq.m net additional floorspace.

+- 2. Development will be focussed at the following strategic areas: - a) The Gosport Waterfront and Gosport Town Centre (mixed-use); - b) Daedalus (mixed-use employment led); - c) The Haslar Peninsula at Royal Hospital Haslar site (mixed-use medical/health/care led) and Blockhouse (mixed-use leisure/maritime use led); and - d) Rowner Renewal (mixed-use residential led). - The Alver Valley will be identified as a Strategic Area and will be the location of a Country Park and form part of the Borough's strategic green infrastructure together with Browndown, Stokes Bay and Lee-on-the-Solent seafront. - 4.
+In addition HMS Sultan is considered to have significant development potential for a predominantly employment led scheme and is identified as an Employment Priority Site. - The character and function of the settlement gaps between Gosport/Fareham and Lee-on-the-Solent/Stubbington will be preserved. - Areas outside of the urban area will be safeguarded from development unless they are appropriate recreational uses or development essential to the operational requirements of public and other essential services. - 7.
+Other significant site releases not yet identified will be included in future forthcoming Site Allocations and Delivery DPDs. - 8.
+The Borough Council will safeguard existing employment sites, open spaces and community facilities and these will be identified in the Site Allocations and Delivery DPD.